 Retail Stores and Bed Bugs

-Retail stores are also affected by bed bugs.
-Just like a hospital, retail stores have people coming in and out all the time, bringing in or wearing personal belongings that may serve as a bed bug’s ride in.
-Clothing stores, in particular, are at risk because bed bugs lay eggs on fabric.
+Similar to hospitals, retail stores have people coming in and out all the time, bringing in or wearing personal belongings that may serve as a bed bug’s ride in.
+Clothing stores, in particular, can be at risk because bed bugs lay eggs on fabric.
 Once the eggs hatch, the grown bed bugs can travel from the clothes to employees and guests as they are coming in and trying on clothes.

 Property Management and Bed Bugs